Pavilion sunset

 Helen's research interests straddle the late medieval and early modern periods, looking at the poetics of vernacular literature between 1330 and 1550; she is especially preoccupied by issues of narrative voice, point of view, and identity construction.
 Her work is interdisciplinary, in that it often involves visual studies of text-image relationships, as well as studying the history of the book in this period of transition between manuscript and print cultures.
 She also integrates critical theory into her work as a tool for opening up new perspectives on earlier literature to modern readers.
 Her first book, Gender, Writing, and Performance, examined the literary and rhetorical structures of literary defences of women written by men in the period after Christine de Pizan.
 Her second book, Representing the Dead, addressed issues of identity construction and narrative voice in response to the question 'Who am I when I am dead?'

-For more on her research and her academic publications, see Helen’s Faculty profile.
+For more on her research and her academic publications, see Helen’s Faculty profile here: Professor Helen J Swift | Faculty of Medieval and Modern Languages (ox.ac.uk)

 To help prospective undergraduate applicants better understand the University admissions process from a tutor's perspective, she completed a tutor's-eye-view video diary of the interview period when she was Schools Liaison Officer for the Modern Languages Faculty.
 During the COVID-19 pandemic, she contributed to the Postcards from St Hilda’s Lockdown Blog.

 Helen served as Assessor of the University in 2020-21.
-After the past two years as Academic Lead for Equality, Diversity and Inclusion in the Humanities Division, during which she was nominated for a Vice-Chancellor’s Staff Champion Diversity Award, she is now EDI Fellow at St Hilda’s.
+After two years as Academic Lead for Equality, Diversity and Inclusion in the Humanities Division, during which she was nominated for a Vice-Chancellor’s Staff Champion Diversity Award, she is now EDI Fellow at St Hilda’s.

 Positions